zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/spin-up-vb/spin-up-vb.md

     ![](./images/detail.png)

+5. On the Confirmation page, click Create.

-5. Wait until the status changes from "Creating service ..."  to  .
+6. Wait until the status changes from "Creating service ..."  to  .
 When this happens, you can click the instance name on the Instances tab and move on to the Introduction.

     ![](./images/status.png)